ihor/NSPL/index.md

 ## nspl\rnd

-Helps to pick random elements from sequences of data
+Helps to pick random items from sequences of data

 ##### choice($sequence)

-Returns a random element from a non-empty sequence
+Returns a random item from a non-empty sequence

 ##### weightedChoice($weightPairs)

-Returns a random element from a non-empty sequence of items with associated weights presented as pairs (item, weight)
+Returns a random item from a non-empty sequence of items with associated weights presented as pairs (item, weight)

 ```php
 use function \nspl\rnd\weightedChoice;